tom288/kdtree/README.md

 ## Next Steps

-- Include some useful data types like vector, queue, stack
-- Refactor KDTree to use these data types
 - Add Graph functions to free and reassign vertices
-- Support some form of camera movement
 - Let Graph accept vertex buffer updates
 - Let Graph draw a variable number of points / tris / rects